Many of the symptoms of COVID-19 can be treated at home. But if you are concerned about any of your symptoms, phone your GP.

 Going home after hospital treatment

-After you leave the hospital, you may need to self-isolate.
+After you leave the hospital, you may need to stay at home and avoid contact with other people.
 Your nurse or doctor will tell you this.

 Try to arrange for someone to care for you when you get home.
-This is especially important if you need to self-isolate.
+This is especially important if you need to stay at home.
 Your carer can check in on you and do shopping for you.

 COVID-19 may increase your risk of a blood clot in your leg, lungs or both.